FlatBartender/WanPlayer/README.md

 # Redistribution

-All the source code files in this project are licensed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt) license, expect the files in `src/resources` which may have their own licenses (see the end of this file for more information).
+All the source code files in this project are licensed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt) license, except the files in `src/resources` which may have their own licenses (see the end of this file for more information).

 I have included my own Wan Player Discord Application ID in the source code to make this easy to use and compile for